 “They said that Hun bought Beauty By Night.
 They told me I would find it here!”
 Jack took a heavy, booming step toward the man.

 “What the hells kind of name is that?
 Are you a bounty hunter?”

 “Jack Orsin, you’re wanted for nine counts of murder and twelve of theft.”
 Coldhand glanced back over his shoulder at the dark silhouettes of bodies in the hall.
 When his eyes returned to Jack, they were hard as glacial ice.
 “That will have to be twelve across the board after tonight.”

 “Theft!”
 Jack snarled.
 “Theft?
-I never stole those paintings!”
+I didn’t steal those paintings!”

 “Their owners would beg to differ.
 If they were still alive to say anything at all.”